 The Neige 内閣 "Grand Secretariat" was a central government institution during the Ming 明 (1368-1644) and Qing 清 (1644-1911) periods.
-During the early Republican period (1911-1949) it was the main executive organ of the central government of the Beiyang government 北洋政府 in Peking.
+During the early Republican period (1911-1949) it was the main executive organ of the central administration of the Beiyang government 北洋政府 in Peking.
 In modern states the term neige refers to the cabinet.

-The Hongwu emperor during these years personally decided over all important and relevant political issues, and only in difficult cases consulted all ministers, and not only the Four Supports.
-The posts of the Four Supports were also often not occupied.
-This system was not very effective, so that two years later, they were abolished and replaced by a larger group of Grand Academicians (da xueshi 大學士) from a handful of central government insitutions, namely the Huagaidian 華蓋殿, Wuyingdian 武英殿, Wenyuange 文淵閣 and the Dongge 東閣.
+The Hongwu emperor decided during these years personally over all important and relevant political issues, and only in difficult cases consulted a cartain range of ministers, and not just the Four Supports.
+The posts of the Four Supports were sometimes left vacant.
+These procedures were not very efficient, so that two years later, they were abolished and replaced by a larger group of Grand Academicians (da xueshi 大學士) which came from a handful of central government insitutions, namely the Hall of Flowery Cover (Huagaidian 華蓋殿, the later Hall of Central Harmony, Zhonghedian 中和殿), the Hall of Military Glory (Wuyingdian 武英殿), the Hall of Literary Profundity (Wenyuange 文淵閣) and the Eastern Hall (Dongge 東閣).
 This system was an imitation of a custom that had already been in practice during the Song period 宋 (960-1279).
 None of these officials was a sealkeeper, in order to prevent any abuse of power.
 They had only consulting rights, but memorials and edicts went through their hands, so that they in fact served as a kind of secretariat to the emperor.

 At that time it was still the rule that imperial edicts were not to be handed down via the Grand Secretariat or memorials passed on to the emperor from lower institutions, nor did the latter possess any administrative competences among the officialdom.
 Officials working in the Neige were said to ru nei banshi 入内辦事 "do administrative work in the Inner Palace", and were only later given regular titles of Academicians (xueshi 學士) or Grand Academicians (da xueshi).

 There was nevertheless a visible hierarchy among the officials working in the Grand Secratariat.
 Those at the head were called Senior Grand Secretary (shoufu 首輔), the others Secondary Grand Secretaries (cifu 次輔).
 Senior Grand Secretary was commonly the person with the longest tenure.
 All Grand Secretaries stood hierchially higher than the Six Ministers.
-Between the Jiajing 嘉靖 (1522-1566) and Wanli 萬曆 (1573-1619) reigns the Senior Grand Secretary gained so much importance that he was the main person drafting the suggestions to respond to memorials, and had therefore the same importance for political decisions like the Counsellors had had before.
+Between the Jiajing 嘉靖 (1522-1566) and Wanli 萬曆 (1573-1619) reign-periods, the Senior Grand Secretary gained so much importance that he was the main person drafting the suggestions to respond to memorials, and had therefore the same importance for political decisions like the Counsellors had had before.

 The first of these institutions recorded and collected documents about the political history of the Manchu empire, especially in the shape of imperial diaries (qijuzhu 起居注), and was so the forerunner of the Historiography Institute (guoshiguan 國史館).
-The second of the Three Academies was responsible for documents of diplomatic relationships, but also of the regular documents handed down to the particular offices of the central government.
-The third academy served as a critical historiographical institution and submitted its findings about history to the present ruler and the heir apparent as documents to learn from for their own political decisions.
-Each of these three academies was headed by a Grand Academician, who was from 1644 on supported by Academicians.
+The Palace Secretariat Academy was responsible for documents of diplomatic relationships, but also of the regular documents handed down to the particular offices of the central government.
+The Palace Academy for the Advancement of Literature served as a critical historiographical institution and submitted its findings about history to the present ruler and the heir apparent as documents to learn from for their own political decisions.
+Each of these three academies was headed by a Grand Academician (da xueshi), who was from 1644 on supported by several academicians (xueshi).
 A year later the Three Academies were rearranged according to the pattern of the Hanlin Academy into the "Palace Hanlin Academy" (nei Hanlin yuan 内翰院林).

 The Grand Secretariat was divided into the departments of the *certification office (dianjiting 典籍廳), the *patent office (gaochifang 誥敕房), the Manchu Documents Section (Manbenfang 滿本房), the Chinese Documents Section (Hanbenfang 漢本房), the Mongolian Documents Section (menggubenfang 蒙古本房 or Menggufang 蒙古房), the Manchu Registry (Man piaoqianchu 滿票簽處), the Chinese Registry (Han piaoqianchu 漢票簽處)， the Endorsement-copying Office (pibenchu 批本處)， the Verification Office (jichafang 稽察房), and the *copies archive (fubenku 副本庫).